Kron Reduction and Effective Resistance of Directed Graphs: Comparison with existing studies

-The effective resistance of directed graphs based on Lyapunov theory has been already defined as follows.
-Note that the graph $\G$ is connected if and only if it contains a globally reachable node $k$, i.e., there exists a node $k$ such that $\{k\}$ is a reachable subset in $\G$. \begin{definition}(see \cite{young2015new}) Let $\G = ([n], \E, \A)$ be a connected directed graph without self-loop and let $\mathcal{L}$ be the corresponding Laplacian matrix.
-Then the effective resistance between node $a$ and $b$ in $\G$ is defined as
+The effective resistance of a directed graph based on Lyapunov theory has previously been defined as follows: \begin{definition}(see \cite{young2015new}) Let $\G = ([n], \E, \A)$ be a directed graph without a self-loop, and let $\mathcal{L}$ be the corresponding Laplacian matrix.
+Suppose $G$ contains a globally reachable node.
+Then, the effective resistance between node $a$ and $b$ in $\G$ is defined as

 where

 and $P \in \R^{(n-1)\times n}$ is a matrix satisfying $P\mathbf{1}_n = \mathbf{0}_{n-1}$, $P P^{\top} = I_{n-1}$, $P^{\top}P = \Pi_n$. \end{definition}